universal-ctags/citre/docs/user-manual/more-about-tags-backend.md

 You can also tweak the flags to suit the need of your project, but the recommended ones should be enough for most projects.

-## Extend a parser
+## Extending a parser

-One of the unique strengths of Ctags is it's hackable, meaning you could extend a parser using regular expressions to tag the symbols you want Ctags to tag.
+One of the unique strengths of Ctags is it's hackable, meaning you could extend a parser using regular expressions to tag symbols that's not recognised before.

 A Citre user once asked me this question: in PHP, sometimes a function is defined in an array: